Tuned Compositional Feature Replays for Efficient Stream Learning: Introduction

-Our key contributions are: \begin{itemize} \item \textbf{[Trainable Compositional Replay]} We propose a new compositional feature-level replay algorithm, CRUMB, for online stream learning.
-The composition mechanism is end-to-end trainable and reusable. \item \textbf{[New Benchmarks]} We adapted 2 datasets, Toybox \cite{wang2018toybox} and iLab \cite{borji2016ilab}, to introduce new online stream learning benchmarks.
-We tested CRUMB on the new benchmarks plus 3 established continual learning datasets alongside 13 competing methods, showing that CRUMB typically outperforms SOTA by large margins.
-All source code, results, data, and benchmark details are available at \href{https://github.com/MorganBDT/crumb.git}{https://github.com/MorganBDT/crumb.git}. \item \textbf{[Reduced Forgetting]} CRUMB's trainable codebook captures the essential components needed for reconstructing class-discriminative features, but is also more than the sum of its parts: a reconstructed and replayed feature map reduces forgetting more effectively than an entire raw image.
-We replicate this surprising result across three online stream learning datasets, with top-1 accuracy improvements between 5.1\% and 13.4\% (8.8\% on average). \item \textbf{[Superior Efficiency]} Storing $n$ compositional feature maps for replay prevents catastrophic forgetting substantially more effectively than storing $n$ raw images, while only requiring about 3.6\% of the memory usage of raw images.
-Additionally, compared with the next most accurate method (REMIND \cite{hayes2020remind}), CRUMB requires only about 15-22\% as much training runtime, and occupies only 3.7\% to 4.1\% of REMIND's peak memory footprint.
+Our key contributions are: \begin{itemize} \item \textbf{Trainable Compositional Replay.} We propose a new compositional feature-level replay algorithm, CRUMB, for online stream learning.
+The composition mechanism is end-to-end trainable and reusable.
+CRUMB's codebook of memory blocks captures the essential components needed for reconstructing feature maps.
+During the pretraining phase, the memory block mechanism primes the CNN for stream learning with high accuracy and induces a beneficial bias towards object shapes.
+Using memory blocks as a shared basis for new and recalled examples helps stabilize the network during stream learning. \item \textbf{Reduced forgetting.} We tested CRUMB on 7 continual learning datasets alongside 13 competing methods, showing that CRUMB typically outperforms state-of-the-art approaches by large margins. \item \textbf{Superior Efficiency.} Storing $n$ compositional feature maps for replay prevents catastrophic forgetting substantially more effectively than storing $n$ raw images, while only requiring about 3.6\% as much memory.
+Additionally, compared with the next most accurate method (REMIND \cite{hayes2020remind}), CRUMB requires only about 15-43\% as much training runtime, and occupies only 3.7-4.1\% of REMIND's peak memory footprint. \item \textbf{New Benchmarks.} We adapted 2 datasets, Toybox \cite{wang2018toybox} and iLab \cite{borji2016ilab}, to introduce new online stream learning benchmarks.
+All benchmark details along with source code, results, and data are available at \href{https://github.com/MorganBDT/crumb.git}{https://github.com/MorganBDT/crumb.git}. \end{itemize}